 National PAL Chairman Barbara Bonilla

 This is a developing story I’ll post as I get it.
 When you see how many people are on the Board of Directors you can imagine how many have known this information for at least 3 weeks.
 No other News Media has provided the residents with this story.

 Update March 12, 2020 LATIMES, Barbara Bonilla is Vice President of California PAL.
 The similarities with San Mateo County The failure to take action.
-This goes back to when Supervisor Don Horsley was Sheriff of San Mateo County and Sgt.
-Mary Koziol R.I.P.
-Garfield School Redwood City.
+This goes back to when Supervisor Don Horsley was Sheriff of San Mateo County and San Mateo County Sheriff Sgt.
+Mary Koziol R.I.P. was a Resource Officer at Garfield School in Redwood City.

 Santa Monica to settle child sex abuse cases

 City Council approves $42.6-million payout in suits alleging lewd acts with teenage boys by a police volunteer.

 ERIC ULLER killed himself after molestation charges were filed.
 (L.A.
 County Sheriff’s Department)

 By Richard Winton

 For decades, Eric Uller served as the Santa Monica Police Department’s technology wizard, overseeing street cameras, creating crime maps and advancing its computers.
 But many knew him better as an ever-present volunteer in the Police Activities League beginning in the 1980s, helping young boys in the predominantly Latino Pico area.
 He would give kids rides in his unmarked police car.